TIY-Austin-Front-End-Engineering/mobile-layout-1/README.md

 Your home page (`index.html`) and your second page (`other-page.html`) should have links should have links to each other.
 Additionally, you should add one more external link to a website of your choice on either your home page or second page.

+## Hard Mode
+Modify your normal mode assignment to add a bio of yourself to one of the boxes.
+Add a drop shadow to the text.
+Modify 4 other boxes to have a drop shadow.
+The drop shadow should disappear when you mouse over a box.

 ## Notes